James A. McDougall: Illinois

 In January 1843 the 25-year-old McDougall was elected Illinois Attorney General; he was re-elected in 1844.
 "Small in stature, he had uncommon strength of constitution, as well as of mind.
 He was a brilliant speaker, skillfully wielding the weapons of repartee, humor, and sarcasm, and made himself one of the most noted speakers of the West."
-During his tenure in the state capitol, Springfield, Illinois, rising tensions in Nauvoo, Illinois gave way to violence when on June 27, 1844, the founder of the Latter Day Saint movement, Joseph Smith was killed by a mob after surrendering to the custody and protection of the state.
+During his tenure in the state capitol, Springfield, Illinois, rising tensions in Nauvoo, Illinois, gave way to violence when on June 27, 1844, the founder of the Latter Day Saint movement, Joseph Smith was killed by a mob after surrendering to the custody and protection of the state.
 McDougall was involved in the negotiations by which the Mormons agreed to leave Illinois.
 Following his two terms as state attorney general, McDougall returned to private practice in Chicago, establishing a law partnership with Ebenezer Peck.

 While traveling the circuit and serving as attorney general in Illinois, McDougall became friendly with many fellow lawyers, including Douglas, Edward D. Baker and Abraham Lincoln.
 By 1849, McDougall had been twelve years in the Prairie State of Illinois, and had made himself "one of the most popular men of his state," but like many of his age was still looking westward.
 McDougall organized and accompanied an exploration of the Rio del Norte, Gila and Colorado Rivers reaching the headwaters of the Rio Grande in what would soon become southwestern Colorado Territory.
 Hearing news of the California Gold Rush, McDougall returned to Illinois, gathered up his family and possessions, and took the new steamship California to San Francisco.

 California

 Resuming his law practice, McDougall was elected California Attorney General in October 1850 but resigned after a year to accept a seat in the state legislature.

 In 1852 McDougall successfully ran for Congress as a Democrat, pledging to get federal support for a railroad to the Pacific.
 He did introduce a Pacific Railroad bill, but it was opposed by Thomas Hart Benton.
 McDougall served a single term in the House before returning to law practice in San Francisco.

-The Democrats in California split into factions, and election of a California Senator in 1860 became entangled in the national crisis over secession.
+In the late 1850s, the Democrats in California split into factions over the issue of slavery, and the election of a California Senator in 1861 became entangled in the national crisis over secession.
 When it appeared that a secessionist Democrat might be elected, Republicans abandoned their own candidate and threw their support to McDougall.